Recognise employees to retain talent in sustainable way

 Catalyst’s “2019 report on workplace inclusion identified five hallmarks of an inclusive work environment: being trusted, feeling valued, being able to be authentic…and psychologically safe, having latitude…, and feeling secure enough to address tough issues or take risks” (Zimmermann).

 Creating a culture of recognition in the workplace will develop these criteria within your organisation.
 This will help lay some of the groundwork for your sustainability journey.

 Building on your progress

 We engage your employees through our unique methodology and platform to build ownership within a sustainability culture.
 In our solution, participants engage in both individual and group tasks, working to resolve real problems.
-We provide a safe space for employees to brainstorm and practice sustainable behaviors while getting feedback and support.
-The results report generated from your experience delivers valuable insights that can inform future interactions between all levels of your organization.
+We provide a safe space for employees to brainstorm and practise sustainable behaviours while getting feedback and support.
+The results report generated from your experience delivers valuable insights that can inform future interactions between all levels of your organisation.

 Want to better understand what motivates your employees, so you can communicate in a way that will make them feel valued, all while moving closer to your sustainability goals?